aleixcanalda/TheChosenModel/theory2.md

 ### Input (mandatory argument)

 As we can see above, the input has to be a directory containing only PDB files.
 These files have to include two interacting chains from the model and the name of each file has to follow a set structure.
 For protein-protein interactions the structure is: protein1_protein2.name_chain1_chain2.pdb(.gz) where protein1 is an alphanumerical string that will be used to identify the stechiometry of the structure, the name is an alphanumerical string (name of the complex) and the chains must coincide with the IDs of the chain IDs inside the file.
 As it can be seen, the PDB files can either be compressed or not.
+Additionally, there is the option of introducing input files with DNA interactions following this structure (when there is a combination of protei-protein and protein-DNA interactions).
+Then, instead of protein2 being any string, it will  put "DNA" to indicate that it's a DNA strand and chain2 will still be the chain ID inside the PDB file.

 Example of input files for the protein macrocomplex 1GZX: